bmc0/dsp/README.md

 	(dBFS), crest factor (dB), peak count, peak sample, number of samples, and length (s) for each channel.
 If `ref_level` is given, peak and RMS levels relative to `ref_level` will be shown as well (dBr).
-The `-i` option enables interpolation (4x oversampling) to better approximate true peak values.
+The `-i` option enables interpolation (4x oversampling plus quadratic peak estimation) to better approximate true peak values.
 The `-w` option sets the display width in characters.
 Zero means unlimited width. `auto` queries the size of the terminal (if available).
 The default value is 80.
 * `watch [-e] [~/]path`
 	Load effects from a file into a sub-chain and reload if the file is modified.
 Other than the automatic reload, the behavior is similar to